elixir-lang/elixir-lang.github.com/_posts/2013-05-23-elixir-v0-9-0-released.markdown

 We have also many other smaller improvements:

 * Our CLI now supports `--hidden` and `--cookie` flags which are useful for distributed modes;
-* Our test framework, ExUnit, is now able to capture all the communication that happens with a registed IO device, like `:stdio` and `:stderr`, via [`ExUnit.CaptureIO`](https://hexdocs.pm/ex_unit/ExUnit.CaptureIO.html).
+* Our test framework, ExUnit, is now able to capture all the communication that happens with a registered IO device, like `:stdio` and `:stderr`, via [`ExUnit.CaptureIO`](https://hexdocs.pm/ex_unit/ExUnit.CaptureIO.html).
 This is very useful for testing how your software reacts to some inputs and what it prints to the terminal;
 * `IEx` now allows files to be imported into the shell with `import_file` and also loads `~/.iex` on startup for custom configuration;
 * The `String`, `Enum` and `Dict` modules got more convenience functions that goes from checking unicode character validity to taking values out of a dictionary;
 * And many, many more!